lightcastle/djangowebsite/README.md

 Step 5: Update Configuration
 -------------------------

-edit lightcastle/settings.py, and update the database and smtp settings so that the database configuration has the correct user name and password and that your email address is setup in the smtp settings.
+edit lightcastle/settings.py.examtp settings so that your email address is setup in the smtp settings. save the file on your computer without the .example suffix.

 Step 6: Start up the web server
 -----------------------